Muar State Railway: Legacy

 The Muar State Railway was the last state-run railway to operate in Johor.
 By 1915, other state run railway operators such as Perak Railway and Selangor Railway have consolidated to form the Federated Malay States Railways (FMSR), which went on to extend its existing lines in Perak and Selangor to the north, south and east in Malaya.
 Under an agreement with the FMSR, the Johor state government participated in the development of the FMSR line by forming Johore Railway (JR), which undertook the construction of the Johor segment of the mainline from its boundary with Negeri Sembilan to Johor Bahru, before allowing itself to be absorbed into the FMSR in 1912.
 While Johor received FMSR train services upon completion of the line in 1909, the FMSR line bypassed all urban centres in Muar, leaving the MSR line unconnected to the wider FMSR network.
 Following the absorption of JR into the FMSR, the MSR remained in service for an additional 17 years before its closure.

 Little remains of the MSR line and stations.
 Following its closure, most of the railway system were demolished or paved over.
 While the fate of the MSR's rolling stock is largely unknown; only one MSR locomotive of unknown specification serves as a permanent display in a park in Muar town.
 Close inspection reveals this to be a crude fabrication using steel sheeting mounted on concrete stands, the only genuine parts being some wheels and couplings, put together as a children's toy.

+To date, Muar today has no railway service; the closest station is in Segamat.
+A stop in Muar was planned for the Kuala Lumpur-Singapore high speed railway before its eventual cancellation in 2021.